cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 ---
 layout: post
-title: "Making signals safer with pkill's new --require-handler flag"
+title: "Preventing outages with pkill's new --require-handler"
 description: "A safer approach to using signals in production systems, avoiding service outages when signal handlers are removed."
 ---

-A little while ago, I wrote an [article about the dangers of signals in production](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/), where I detailed a particularly frustrating outage caused by the removal of a SIGHUP handler.
+A little while ago, I wrote an [article about the dangers of signals in production](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/), where I detailed a particularly frustrating outage in Meta production caused by the removal of an innocent looking SIGHUP handler.
 The story goes something like this:

-1. An application uses SIGHUP for some useful purpose (configuration reload, log rotation)
+1. An application uses SIGHUP for some useful purpose (configuration reload, log rotation).
-2. Later, this functionality is deprecated or removed, and the signal handler is removed too
+2. Later, this functionality is deprecated or removed, and the signal handler is removed too.
-3. But one callsite sending the signal (often in logrotate or a service manager) is missed
+3. However, one callsite sending the signal (often in logrotate or a service manager) is missed.
-4. Suddenly the application begins terminating when it receives the now unhandled signal
+4. Later, when this callsite fires, the application begins terminating when it receives the now unhandled signal.
+5. Production goes down in the middle of the night.

 While avoiding signals altogether is ideal for many cases, realistically they're deeply embedded in the Linux ecosystem, so as part of my work trying to improve Linux quality and safety I've been working on ways to make signals less dangerous when they're unavoidable.

+This type of outage is particularly insidious because the change that introduces it seems innocent, and the failure often happens weeks later.
+To address this exact problem, I've added the new `--require-handler` flag to `pkill` that provides a safety net for situations just like this.

 ## The dangers of signals